-Abercrombie & Fitch is no longer for sale, sending stock plunging
+Abercrombie & Fitch is no longer for sale, sending stock plunging to 17-year low

 Abercrombie & Fitch has decided that it no longer wants to shop itself.
 The teen apparel retailer said Monday it has ended discussions about a possible sale.
 It was only two months ago that the company had put itself on the shopping block.

-Shares of Abercrombie & Fitch (ANF) plunged 12% in early trading on the news.
+Shares of Abercrombie & Fitch (ANF) plunged nearly 20% in early trading on the news to their lowest levels since mid-2000.
+The stock is now down almost 90% from the all-time highs it hit in 2007.

 But A&F chairman Arthur Martinez said in a press release that the retailer "determined that the best path to enhance value for stockholders is the rigorous execution of our business plan."